Liberty!: Episodes

+Music

 American singer-songwriter James Taylor sings the traditional song "Johnny Has Gone for a Soldier" during the end credits.
 Original music was composed by violinist Mark O'Connor, who accompanies Taylor; the score, which blends new and traditional music, was performed by O'Connor, Taylor, cellist Yo-Yo Ma, trumpet player Wynton Marsalis and the Nashville Symphony.
 A collection of the music from the soundtrack was released as a companion album in 1997.

+Production information

 Liberty! was produced for Public Broadcasting Service (PBS) by Twin Cities Public Television (TPT), and won a George Foster Peabody Award.
 The directors were Ellen Hovde and Muffie Meyer, who also collaborated on the 2002 TPT production Benjamin Franklin.